siderolabs/talos/website/content/v1.12/reference/cli.md

-      --iso-path string                          the ISO path to use for the initial boot --kubeprism-port int                       KubePrism port (set to 0 to disable) (default 7445) --kubernetes-version string                desired kubernetes version to run (default "1.34.0-rc.2") --memory int                               the limit on memory usage in MB (each control plane/VM) (default 2048) --memory-workers int                       the limit on memory usage in MB (each worker/VM) (default 2048) --mtu int                                  MTU of the cluster network (default 1500) --nameservers strings                      list of nameservers to use (default [8.8.8.8,1.1.1.1,2001:4860:4860::8888,2606:4700:4700::1111])
+      --iso-path string                          the ISO path to use for the initial boot --kubeprism-port int                       KubePrism port (set to 0 to disable) (default 7445) --kubernetes-version string                desired kubernetes version to run (default "1.34.0-rc.2") --memory string(mb,gb)                     the limit on memory usage for each control plane/VM (default 2.0GiB) --memory-workers string(mb,gb)             the limit on memory usage for each worker/VM (default 2.0GiB) --mtu int                                  MTU of the cluster network (default 1500) --nameservers strings                      list of nameservers to use (default [8.8.8.8,1.1.1.1,2001:4860:4860::8888,2606:4700:4700::1111])
       --no-masquerade-cidrs strings              list of CIDRs to exclude from NAT